marcomonte22/Pressure-vessel-COMSOLE-simulation/README.md

 ## Analitical approach

-This paper shows the derivation of the algebraic solution of the problem, using the principles of linear elasticity.
-The geometry problem can be visualized in the figure below.
+[This paper](https://github.com/marcomonte22/Pressure-vessel-COMSOLE-simulation/blob/main/mathematical_background_for_variational_calculus.pdf) shows the derivation of the algebraic solution of the problem, using the principles of linear elasticity.
+The geometry of the problem can be visualized in the figure below.

 <img src = "cylinder pressure.png" alt = "pressure distribution and dimensions" width = "350">